ChrisDuffley/stationPlaylist/readme.md

 * It is now possible to use Track Finder (Control+NVDA+F) to search for names of tracks you've searched before by selecting a search term from a history of terms.
 * When announcing title of current and next track via SPL Assistant, it is now possible to include information about which Studio internal player will play the track (e.g. player 1).
 * Added a setting in add-on settings under status announcements to include player information when announcing title of the current and the next track.
-* Added a command in SPL Controller layer to announce name and duration of the currently playing track (C).
+* Added a command in SPL Controller layer to announce name and duration of the currently playing track from anywhere (C).
+* When obtaining status information via SPL Controller (Q) while using Studio 5.1x, information such as microphone status, cart edit mode and others will also be announced in addition to playback and automation.

 ## Version 17.06